-A local/regional clinical governance and performance lead will oversee the implementation and performance management of the service, and will work in partnership with the Trust(s) clinical lead ophthalmologist(s) to agree local pathways; revisions to local ophthalmology triage guidelines, joint care protocols and support responsive service co-developments, as required.
+A local/regional clinical lead will oversee the implementation and performance management of the service and will work in partnership with the Trust(s) clinical lead ophthalmologist(s) to agree local pathways; revisions to local ophthalmology triage guidelines, joint care protocols and support responsive service co-developments, as required.

-Service Entry Points / Referrals
+Service Entry Points / Signposting

-- Patient telephones the practice directly (This will be the majority of referrals and telephone triage occurs immediately) - Referral from GP, care navigator or local referral management service /triage - Referral from Pharmacy deflection - Referral from A&E / MIU / HES deflection (these maybe streamed through the PES Referral Hub) - Patient redirected by another ophthalmic practice, or allied health professional - Signposting by NHS111
+- Patient contacts CUES practice directly. - Signposting from GP, care navigator or local referral management service /triage. - Signposting from Pharmacy deflection. - Signposting from A&E / MIU / HES deflection (these may be referred via the PES Referral Hub). - Signposting by another ophthalmic practice, or allied health professional. - Signposting by NHS 111.

-Telephone screening/triage - Short initial telephone assessment to identify - service eligibility criteria, screen for COVID-19 symptoms, red flag check list, and understand if the patient is already under the hospital eye service.
+Screening/triage - Short initial screening/triage assessment to identify: service eligibility criteria, screen for COVID-19 symptoms, red flag check list, and understand if the patient is already under the hospital eye service.

-Where the patient calls the practice directly, the telephone triage occurs immediately.
+Where the patient contacts the practice directly, the triage/screening occurs immediately.